gkeg/word-embedding-visualizer/README.md

-# harry_potter_word_vectors
+# HarryPotter2Vec
-Visualization of Words in Harry Potter using Word2Vec
+Visualization of the words in Harry Potter using Word2Vec

 This project contains two key components.